seydx/homebridge-fritz-platform/FIRSTSTART.md

 See [Example Config](https://github.com/SeydX/homebridge-fritz-platform/blob/dev/example/example-config.json)

-Now you can activate/deactivate devices you want to see in HomeKit.
+Now you can activate/deactivate devices you want to see in HomeKit and set up extras etc and/or change options